Together the Iron Age and Roman collections at Colchester contain approximately 750,000 objects.

-Extensive cemeteries grew up around Roman Colchester.
-As a reflection of the wealth and status of the town many of the graves were lavishly furnished with objects.
-The cemetery areas were largely unaffected by modern development until about half way through the 19th century when Colchester began to expand significantly outside the area of the Roman town walls.
-Luckily a number of vigilant collectors preserved and recorded many of the remains as they were uncovered.
-As a result of the recovery of this vast quantity of burial material the museum has the largest collection of complete Roman glass, and almost certainly, ceramic vessels from any single locality in Britain.
-In terms of quantity the same also applies to a range of other Roman artefact types.
+The wealth and status of Roman Colchester is reflected in many of the graves which were lavishly furnished with objects.
+Modern development didn’t disturb these cemetery areas until the mid-1800s when Colchester began to expand significantly outside the area of the Roman town walls.
+Luckily a number of collectors preserved and recorded many of the remains as they were uncovered.
+As a result of the recovery of this vast quantity of burial material the museum has the largest collection of complete Roman glass and ceramic vessels from any single place in Britain.

 One of the most famous grave groups came from the so-called ‘Child’s Grave’.
-It was found in the garden of George Joslin, the most famous of the 19th century collectors, and contained the cremated remains of a child, along with a unique set of terracotta figurines of animals and grotesque human figures, a hoard of coins of the emperor Claudius, the remains of a couch decorated with bone inlay, and a range of pottery vessels.
+It was found in the garden of George Joslin, a famous collector in the 1800s.
+It contained the cremated remains of a child, along with a unique set of terracotta figurines of animals and grotesque human figures, a hoard of coins of the emperor Claudius, the remains of a couch decorated with bone inlay, and a range of pottery vessels.